OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_call_tracing.rst

-Note that we must always include the class name and instance ID, even when the instance has a pathname attribute, because there are times early in execution where either the pathname attriubute doesn't exist yet, as in the beginning of `__init__` method, or pathname exists but still has the default value of "" instead of its eventual value, as in the `_setup_procs` method.
+Note that we must always include the class name and instance ID, even when the instance has a pathname attribute, because there are times early in execution where either the pathname attribute doesn't exist yet, as in the beginning of `__init__` method, or pathname exists but still has the default value of "" instead of its eventual value, as in the `_setup_procs` method.